ethereum/eth-wiki/roadmap/istanbul.md

 ----

-### EIP AMAs on All Core Devs Gitter
+### Focused Co-ordination Discussions

 To reduce the load on discussing each EIP in the dev calls, some EIP coordination can happen in the [AllCoreDevs gitter](https://gitter.im/ethereum/AllCoreDevs).

-Future planned AMA dates: None
+Future planned AMA dates: None.
+Propose a topic and a date in the channel if you have something you feels need better coordination.

 Previous AMA dates for reference: